2016 WALKLEY CATEGORIES EXPLAINED

 Interview: Based on a single entry, this category will be awarded to the best interview and can be entered as text, audio, video or multimedia.
 Judges will be looking for excellence in the art and skill of interviewing.
 Criteria include originality, tenacity, research, analysis and public impact.

 Artwork: Judges will be looking for artwork, illustrations, digital photo illustrations or information graphics displaying creativity, innovation and style, combined with artistic technique.
+Entrants can choose to submit a single piece of work or three pieces of work showcasing a body of work.

 Cartoon: Creativity, innovation, wit and style will ideally combine with newsworthiness and artistic technique for the winner of the best cartoon award.
+Entrants can choose to submit a single piece of work or three pieces of work showcasing a body of work.